Posted on October 5, 2021

 Peter Gowland is well-known (Alice less so) for contributing to the Playboy Magazine Playmate feature in the 50s and 60s.

 Most fans know Paige Young was the last of the Gowland’s Playmates with her feature in November of 1968.

-However, Gowland was more mainstream in the 50s and 60s when non-nude pin up models were used in a myriad of ways in mass media culture and had been throughout the 1950s.
+However, Gowland was more mainstream in the 50s and 60s when non-nude pin-up models were used in a myriad of ways in mass media culture.

 Part of the phenomena of the pinup cover model is the plethora of beauty contests, beauty contest winners and corresponding media coverage.

 Southern California was a hub for all kinds of beauty contests and displays of physicality; for example the Venice Beach “muscle” scene also feature female beauty contests.

 Richard Sample confirmed what I had suspected, that Paige had modeled for Gowland several years before her Playboy centerfold issue, November of 1968.
 See chapter on Richard Sample interview where he talks about Peter Gowland.

 This article was published around the time Paige met Peter and Alice Gowland.
 1965